5 Natural Remedies For Menopause Brain Fog: Improve Your Clarity

 All of the things I’ve mentioned should be a normal part of a healthy lifestyle.
 The good news is it’s never too late to start and every little bit you do now can make a huge difference to not only the quality of your life moving forward but also a positive difference to your risk of developing chronic health issues such as diabetes, coronary disease and Alzheimer’s.

-I want to finish by saying if you are struggling in menopause please please go see your doctor.
+I want to finish by saying if you are struggling in menopause brain fog please please go see your doctor.
 If your doctor doesn’t give you the help you’re looking for find a doctor who understands menopause.

 Hi Jane!
 Thanks for the reminders especially how to maintain those estrogen levels.
 Brain fog is NOT fun:(